Investors Trust Realty

 November 10, 2017 by bzawaski

-Selling your Home and buying another can be a challenge, especially in a market with inventory of just 2.3 months (the amount of time it would take to deplete all listings if no new listings were added) as is the case here in the Portland, OR metro area.
+Selling your Home and buying another can be a challenge, especially in a market with an inventory of just 2.3 months (the amount of time it would take to deplete all listings if no new listings were added) as is the case here in the Portland, OR metro area.
 Inventory below 6 months is indicative of an appreciating market thus, 2.3 would suggest it’s a Seller’s market.
-Despite very little change in inventory from the last time I blogged on this issue (September of 2015 when it was 1.9 months) in Transitioning Between Houses we’ve come a long way in bringing back the simultaneous closing of one house to another that was common place a decade ago.
+Despite very little change in inventory from the last time I blogged on this issue (September of 2015 when it was 1.9 months) in Transitioning Between Houses we’ve come a long way in bringing back the simultaneous closing of one house to another that was commonplace a decade ago.

 Transitioning Between Houses